LLNL/RAJAPerf/README.md

 calling `setVariantDefined(NewVariant)` so that the variant can be run.
 These operations are described in earlier sections for adding a new kernel above.

 * * *

+# Continuous Integration

+RAJAPerf Suite uses continuous integration to ensure that changes added to the repository are well integrated and tested for compatability with the rest of the existing code base.
+Our CI tests incude a variety of vetted configurations that run on different LC machines.

+RAJAPerf Suite shares its Gitlab CI workflow with other projects.
+The documentation is therefore [shared](https://radiuss-ci.readthedocs.io/en/latest/uberenv.html#ci).

+* * *